 You may just stand out to recruiters and hiring managers.
 Don’t be afraid to write in the first person, just as you do in your narrative resume.

-The world is changing and both employees and employers are now appreciating a personalized, human approach.
+The world is changing, and both employees and employers are now appreciating a personalized, human approach.
 Why not give the narrative resume a shot?

 Make the Most of Your Online Profiles

-We have plenty of service for both job and relationship seekers to help them put their best foot forward online.
+We have plenty of services for both job and relationship seekers to help them put their best foot forward online.
 From overhauling your LinkedIn profile to taking a professional headshot that you can use everywhere, we can help.
 Check out our available services today.